Ph.D. in Social Work and Anthropology

 SWAN seeks to achieve the social science equivalent of the National Institutes of Health promoted translational science goals as a model for how to address complex social problems.
 Similar to how NIH envisioned the leadership role of interdisciplinary sciences for guiding innovative healthcare research and training, SWAN requires students to be cross-trained in the disciplines of anthropology and social work.

-• Contributions of anthropology to the SWAN degree
+• Anthropology in the SWAN degree

 Anthropology contributes to building public appreciation of humanity's cultural and behavioral variety.
 Turning this appreciation of human diversity into practical understanding is key for interacting with our neighbors in a globalized world, especially in urban settings.
 Anthropology starts with a foundational emphasis on communities, peoples and styles of life in a cultural setting.
 These understandings are then combined with a broader focus on the global economic and political forces shaping neighborhoods and cities.
 Anthropologists studying urban issues use a broad set of research tools, including contemporary ethnography, network analysis, the archaeological study of cities and cultural analysis of the built environments around the world.